Blog

 It has been a while coming, but MySQL has announced their move to Bazaar for version control.
 This has been a long time coming, and it is great to finally see it announced publicly.

 The published Bazaar branches include 8 years of history going back to MySQL 3.23.22, imported from the BitKeeper repositories.
 So you can see a lot more than just the history since the switch: you can use all the normal Bazaar tools to see where the code came from and how it evolved.
+Giuseppe Maxia has posted some instructions on how to check out the code for those who are interested.

 How not to do thread local storage with Python